GoesToEleven/golang-web-dev/031_AWS/04_RDS/02_setting-up/README.md

  1. **Download user credentials**.
 This will be the last time the credentials can be downloaded.
 Store them in a safe place which you will remember.

  You can use this same process to create more groups and users, and to give your users access to your AWS account resources.
-To learn about using policies to restrict users' permissions to specific AWS resources, go to Access Management and Example Policies for Administering AWS Resources.

  To sign in as this new IAM user, sign out of the AWS console, then use the following URL, where your_aws_account_id is your AWS account number without the hyphens (for example, if your AWS account number is 1234-5678-9012, your AWS account ID is 123456789012):

  https://your_aws_account_id.signin.aws.amazon.com/console/

  Enter the IAM user name and password that you just created.

  When you're signed in, the navigation bar displays "your_user_name @ your_aws_account_id".

  If you don't want the URL for your sign-in page to contain your AWS account ID, you can create an account alias.
 From the IAM dashboard, click Customize and enter an alias, such as your company name.
 To sign in after you create an account alias, use the following URL: